Graham Parker: Early career (1960s–1976)

 Parker was born in Hackney, East London, in 1950.
 He was a pupil at Chobham Secondary Modern School in Surrey.
-After the arrival of the Beatles, Parker and some other 12/13-year-olds formed the Deepcut Three, soon renamed the Black Rockers.
+After the success of the Beatles, Parker and some other 12/13-year-olds formed the Deepcut Three, soon renamed the Black Rockers.
 None of the members actually learned to play their instruments, however, and were merely dress-up bands, adopting Beatle haircuts, black jeans and polo neck sweaters.
 By the time Parker was 15 he was a fan of soul music, especially Otis Redding, and would go to dance clubs in the nearby towns of Woking and Camberley where there was a thriving appreciation of soul music, Motown and ska.

 Parker left school at 16 and went to work at the Animal Virus Research Institute in Pirbright, Surrey, where he bred animals for foot-and-mouth disease research.
 At 18 he left the job and moved to Guernsey in the Channel Islands where he took a variety of jobs, picking tomatoes, digging ditches, collecting money from pinball machines, and working in a bakery.
 In Guernsey he bought an acoustic guitar and began to learn fingerpicking style and began writing songs with lyrics heavily influenced by the psychedelic music of the time.

 Parker returned to England for a year, living in Chichester in Sussex where he worked at the Chichester Rubber Glove Factory.
 By 1971, he had left England again and spent time in Paris.
 From France, Parker hitchhiked through Spain to Morocco, where he travelled around for a year before moving to Gibraltar.
 In Gibraltar he worked on the docks unloading frozen foods, which he then helped deliver to supermarkets.
 His guitar playing and writing skills were improving, and after playing songs to a few locals in a bar, he found himself on an afternoon show on Gibraltar television where he performed two or three of his own songs.
-At that time, a strongly psychedelic influenced band named Pegasus often played in the same bar and asked Parker to join them.
+At that time, a strongly psychedelic-influenced band named Pegasus often played in the same bar and asked Parker to join them.
 With Parker in the band playing a borrowed electric guitar, Pegasus played one show in Gibraltar before going to Tangier, Morocco, where they briefly performed in a nightclub.
-Parker, however, was growing out of the hippie trappings and decided the band needed to learn a few songs that involved major keys (all the songs they played were in A minor) and so taught the members some of the soul numbers he had loved as a youth, including Wilson Pickett’s "In The Midnight Hour".
+Parker, however, was growing out of the hippie trappings and decided the band needed to learn a few songs that involved major keys (all the songs they played were in A minor) and so taught the members some of the soul numbers he had loved as a youth, including Wilson Pickett's "In the Midnight Hour".
 He also tired of the band's hippie name and renamed them Terry Burbot's Magic Mud.